wifisensing/PicoScenes-Manual/source/utilities.rst

     You may run ``array_prepare_for_picoscenes -h`` for help.

 #.
-RestoreNetwork: un-prepare the NICs for normal Wi-Fi connections
+RestoreNetwork: Restore ordinary Wi-Fi connection
     Wi-Fi NICs that are prepared by ``array_prepare_for_picoscenes`` cannot connect to normal Wi-Fi networks.
 You may use RestoreNetwork to restore ordinary Wi-Fi connection.

     .. code-block:: console